MHSU Care Manager

 The Mental Health/Substance Use MH/SU Care Manager is responsible for providing proactive intervention and coordination of care to eligible members identified as Special Health Care Needs, Complex Care Management or High-Risk High-Cost populations to ensure that these individuals receive appropriate assessment and services.
 The MHSU Care Manager works with the member and care team to alleviate inappropriate levels of care or care gaps through assessment, multidisciplinary team care planning, linkage and/or coordination of services across the MH/SU/IDD and other healthcare network(s) with existing or new care team members.
 MHSU Care Managers support and may provide clinical transition planning assistance to local hospitals and tracks individuals discharged from state and community hospitals to ensure they follow up with aftercare services and receive needed assistance to prevent further hospitalization.
 This is a mobile position with work done in a variety of locations.
 The MHSU Care Manager may work with members in their home communities.
 The MHSU Care Managers also works with other company staff, members and family members, providers as well as community stakeholders.
 Essential job functions of the MHSU Care Managers include, but may not be limited to:

 Note: This position requires access to and use of confidential healthcare information or protected health information (PHI) as described in laws addressing patient confidentiality, including, but not limited to, the federal HIPAA law, the Confidentiality of Alcohol and Substance Abuse Patient Records law, 42 CFR Part 2, and various state laws.
-As such, the individual filling this position shall be required to be trained regarding such laws and shall be required to observe those laws in his/her capacity as an employee of Vaya Health.
+As such, the individual filling this position shall be required to be trained regarding such laws and shall be required to observe those laws in his/her capacity as an employee.
 The individual filling this position shall also sign a confidentiality statement as an employee of the company.

 Essential Duties and Responsibilities: List in order of importance and Percentages equal to 100%